LGBTQ Columbia History Initiative

-- Record and transcribe 30 oral histories, which will be preserved by the Office of Oral History and made accessible to the public through a UofSC-based website.
+- Record and transcribe 30 oral histories, which will be preserved by the Department of Oral History and made accessible to the public through a UofSC-based website.

-- Work with the Office of Oral History to create further access to oral histories recorded more than a decade ago.
+- Work with the Department of Oral History to create further access to oral histories recorded more than a decade ago.